Giants (series): Reception

 James Nicoll remembered enjoying Inherit the Stars when he was a teenager but he had stopped reading the sequence after the first three books, as "[n]othing I have heard about Entoverse (the one I missed) makes me want to hunt it down."
 He went on to write a derisive early review of Mission to Minerva, where he concluded that "[o]verall, there was an ok novella trying to escape from this.
 Nothing in this book beyond the identity of the author required it to be so very, very bad."

 In 1981, Inherit the Stars won the Seiun Award for Best Foreign Language Novel of the Year and Entoverse went on to win the 1994 Seiun Award in the same category.
 A manga adaptation by Yukinobu Hoshino was published in 2011–2012 in Japan, which won the Seiun Award of Comics category in 2013.

+Shusuke Kaneko and Kazunori Ito, the director and the writer of the "Heisei Gamera Trilogy", were impressed by the series, and their Gamera: Guardian of the Universe (1995) was presumably influenced by the Hogan's work.